 What does Spatial Mic sound like?
 That’s a question we’ve been asked a lot lately.
 As it turns out, we’ve been putting Spatial Mic through its paces both in the studio and field and are excited to share the results.
-In this guide, we will listen to the multi-instrumentalist DJ Brennan in a recording studio as well as a collection of field recordings.
+In this guide, we will listen to the multi-instrumentalist DJ Brennan in a recording studio as well as a collection of concert and field recordings.

 First, grab a pair of headphones so you can closely listen to the binaurally decoded ambisonic recordings.
 Next, we’ll explore the best way to listen and explore the audio, including a full Reaper session for download.
 Finally, the recording process and setup will be explained so you can understand exactly what you are listening to.

 Listening to Spatial Mic USB

 We have made available two ways to demo these sound samples from Spatial Mic.
 The easiest way is to simply hit the play button on the SoundCloud player below.
 The clips have been encoded using Spatial Mic Converter and many of them then decoded for stereo playback.

-If you’d like to explore what is possible with Spatial Mic and ambisonics in general, as well as compare Spatial Mic against a popular 1st order microphone, we highly recommend downloading the Reaper Session below, along with a few plugins that can help you manipulate higher order ambisonic audio.
+If you’d like to explore what is possible with Spatial Mic and ambisonics in general, as well as compare Spatial Mic against a popular 1st order microphone, we recommend downloading the Reaper Session below, along with a few plugins that can help you manipulate higher order ambisonic audio.

 Setup & Control The Reaper Session